Online English M.A. Curriculum & Degree Requirements

 Each course is only seven weeks long.
 Students can focus on a single course every seven weeks and complete the program in four semesters (16 months).
 Or if a student's personal schedule dictates, he or she may choose to take only one course each semester, finishing the program in three years.

-This degree requires eight courses.
+This degree requires eight courses, for a total of 32 credits.

 All students begin with ENG 5950 Introduction to English Studies and finish with ENG 6930 Culminating Master's Essay.